-9 Foods That Shut Off Your Hunger Hormones Fast
+9 Healthy Foods That Turn Off Your Hunger Switch Fast

-There’s a crybaby in your gut.
-It’s called ghrelin, otherwise known as the "I'm hungry" hormone.
-When your stomach is empty—or thinks it is—it secretes ghrelin, which causes hunger by sending signals to the brain, urging it on to a search-and-destroy mission aimed at any nearby bags of Doritos.
+The first hormone is called ghrelin, otherwise known as the "I'm hungry" hormone.
+When your stomach is empty—or thinks it is—it secretes ghrelin.
+This causes hunger by sending signals to the brain, urging it on to a search-and-destroy mission aimed at any nearby bag of Doritos.

-The same factors that lead in insulin resistance—high-sugar, high-calorie foods lacking in protein and fiber—can also cause our brain’s appetite-suppression mechanisms to go awry.
-But fortunately, some foods have the opposite effect, improving our hunger management not just in the short-term, but over the long haul as well.
-To whittle your middle down to a flat belly, eat more of these 9 foods that turn off the appetite tap fast, and keep it off for hours.
+These foods turn off your hunger switch not only in the short-term but over the long haul as well.
+To whittle your middle down to a flat belly, eat more of these nine best foods that turn off the appetite tap fast, and keep it off for hours.

 Breakfast is no longer considered a nutritional make-or-break, but waking up to a protein-rich meal can set your fat-burning pace for your entire day.
 In a study of 21 men published in the journal Nutrition Research, half were fed a breakfast of bagels while half ate eggs.
 The egg group were observed to have a lower response to ghrelin, were less hungry three hours later and consumed fewer calories for the next 24 hours!
-Bonus: Egg yolks contain choline, a nutrient with powerful fat-burning properties.
-To discover your next favorite breakfast, check out the Ultimate Zero Belly Omelet.
+Bonus: Egg yolks contain choline, a nutrient with powerful fat-burning properties that make for a delicious Zero Belly omelet.

-Ghrelin is suppressed when your stomach is full, so eating satiating high-fiber foods is a no-brainer.
-Leafy greens are an excellent choice, but don’t overlook the humble artichoke, which contains almost twice as much fiber as kale (10.3 g per medium artichoke, or 40% of the daily fiber the average woman needs).
-Artichokes are also one of the foods highest in the prebiotic inulin, which feeds your good gut bacteria, a.k.a. probiotics.
+Ghrelin is suppressed when your stomach is full, so eating satiating high-fiber foods is a no-brainer when you're trying to reduce ghrelin levels.
+Leafy greens are an excellent choice but you should also look into Jerusalem artichokes, which contains almost twice as much fiber as kale (10.3 g per medium artichoke, or 40% of the daily fiber the average woman needs).
+This food is one of the best prebiotic foods.
+Prebiotics feed your good gut bacteria, a.k.a. probiotics.
 (When your gut health goes awry, so do your leptin and ghrelin levels.)
-Other foods high in inulin: Garlic, onions, leeks and bananas.
-Here are 6 more Flat-Belly Foods for a Healthy Gut.
+Other foods high in inulin that reduce ghrelin: Garlic, onions, leeks, and bananas.

 According to research published in the Journal of the American College of Nutrition, eating oatmeal results in greater feelings of satiety than cold breakfast cereal.
 Why?
 The belly-filling power of insoluble fiber.
 By tucking into a bowl, you also trigger your gut to produce butyrate, a fatty acid that reduces inflammation throughout the body.
 In a Canadian study, researchers discovered that those whose diets were supplemented with insoluble fiber had lower levels of ghrelin.
 So make yourself a decadent breakfast: Cook up some quick oats, then toss in some dark chocolate shavings, some berries, some nuts, and a dash of cinnamon.